 The Graduate Program in Chemical and Biochemical Engineering regularly welcomes students with diverse educational backgrounds into our department for advanced study.
 More information can be found here.

-This program is only open to students receiving their BS degrees from Rutgers-New Brunswick.
+This program is only open to students receiving their BS degrees in Chemical Engineering from Rutgers-New Brunswick.
 Information for this program, including application, can be found here.

 Standardized Test Requirements

 - GRE exam is not required for the PhD, MS, ME, NOD, nor BS/Master's applications.
 In some cases, the admissions committee may recommend submitting a GRE score if they feel it would strengthen the application

 - Language exam requirements are listed on this page, and are managed by SGS.

 The application fee is managed by the School of Graduate Studies, and not by CBE.
 Fee waivers are not normally given, but more information is available at this link.